Optimal Trade Execution with Uncertain Volume Target: Numerical results

-For both cases, we assume that the price moves are independent and follow a zero mean normal distribution, \ie $\forall i \in \dset{1}{m}: \xi_i \sim \normald{0}{\sigma_i^2}$.
-For the temporary impact, the fixed cost factor $\epsilon_i$ is assumed to amount to one half of the bid-ask spread for all trading period $\tau_i$, \ie $\forall i \in \dset{1}{m}: \epsilon_i = 0.5b_i$.
-Additionally, \citet{Almgren2001} suggest that a trader incurs a price impact equal to one bid-ask spread for every percent of the daily volume, \ie $\forall i \in \dset{1}{m}: \eta_i = b_i/(0.01\cdot V)$, which we adopt in our paper as well.
+For both cases, \comreft{ we assume that the volatility $\sigma$ of the asset is constant during the entire execution period and is equal to $0.95$, and that the price shift $\rpriceshift_{i}$, $i \in \dset{1}{m}$, follows a zero mean Gaussian distribution of variance $\tau_{i}\sigma^{2}$, \ie $\rpriceshift_{i} \sim \normald{0}{\tau_{i}\sigma^{2}}$. } For the temporary impact, the fixed cost factor $\epsilon_{i}$ is assumed to amount to one half of the bid-ask spread for all trading period $\tau_{i}$, \ie $\forall i \in \dset{1}{m}: \epsilon_{i} = 0.5b_{i}$.
+Additionally, \citet{Almgren2001} suggest that a trader incurs a price impact equal to one bid-ask spread for every percent of the daily volume, \ie $\forall i \in \dset{1}{m}: \eta_{i} = b_{i}/(0.01\cdot V)$, which we adopt in our paper as well.
 As for the permanent price impact, \citet{Almgren2001} assume that the price effects become significant when 10\% of the daily volume is traded.
-In this application, we suggest that the effect is significant if it corresponds to 16 times the bid-ask spread of the first trading period, \ie \$2, whereas \citet{Almgren2001} consider a price shift equal to one bid-ask spread as significant.
+In this application, we suggest that the effect is significant if it corresponds to 5 times the bid-ask spread of the trading period, whereas \citet{Almgren2001} consider a price shift equal to one bid-ask spread as significant.
 This increase of scale allows us to illustrate more clearly the contribution of volume uncertainty in the risk adopted by the trader, but it is also not completely unrealistic for illiquid assets.
-We therefore set $\gamma = (16/8)/(0.1\cdot V)$.
-For smaller values of~$\gamma$, the impact of volume uncertainty is slightly smaller but, due to the cumulative effect of sequential trades, even small savings in the trading cost make a large difference over time.
+We therefore set $\gamma_{i} = \pa{5 b_{i}}/\pa{0.1 V}$ for all $i \in \dseto{m}$.
+For smaller values of~$\gamma_{i}$, the impact of volume uncertainty is slightly smaller but, due to the cumulative effect of sequential trades, even small savings in the trading cost make a large difference over time.